ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 If that is not the case, i.e. it does not store a valid access token or this is not valid for that client for the requested group identifier, the KDC MUST respond with a 4.01 (Unauthorized) error message.

-Otherwise, the KDC replies to the Client with a Key Distribution Response, which MUST include the 'kty', 'key' and 'exp' parameters specified in {{ssec-key-distribution-response}} in a CBOR Map in the payload.
-The Key Distribution Response MAY also include the 'profile', 'group_policies' and 'mgt_key_material' parameters specified in {{ssec-key-distribution-response}}.
+Otherwise, the KDC replies to the Client with a Key Distribution Response, which MUST include the 'kty' and 'key' specified in {{ssec-key-distribution-response}} in a CBOR Map in the payload.
+The Key Distribution Response MAY also include the parameters 'profile', 'exp' and 'mgt_key_material' parameters specified in {{ssec-key-distribution-response}}.

 Note that this response might simply re-provide the same keying material currently owned by the Client, if it has not been renewed.